On Ramsey properties of classes with forbidden trees: Main result

 \paragraph{Partite lemma.}

-In the partite lemma, we prove the Ramsey property for a class of very special structures: \emph{rectified structures}.
+The partite lemma is often proved by an application of the Hales--Jewett theorem (as in~\cite{NesRod:Strong,NesRod:The-partite,NesetrilHandbookChapter}).
+Our proof, however, is inspired by that of Prömel and Voigt~\cite{ProVoi:A-short}.
+We prove the Ramsey property for a class of very special structures: \emph{rectified structures}.
 A rectified structure is similar to a partite structure in that its domain is split into parts, indexed this time by the elements of some $A\in\vec\C$.
 Furthermore, if we choose one element from each part, the induced substructure of~$X$ is isomorphic to~$A$.
 Conversely, any tuple of a relation of~$X$ lies within some such copy of~$A$ in~$X$.
 Thus a rectified structure~$X$ is actually fully determined (up to isomorphism) by~$A$ and the size of each part $\iota^{-1}[a]$ of~$X$, $a\in\dom A$ (see Figure~\ref{fig:l52}).
 In this case, the proof of the Ramsey property is relatively straightforward by induction on the number of elements of~$A$ (i.e., the number of parts), and the base step as well as each induction step follow from the pigeon-hole principle.

 \paragraph{Partite construction.}